unosquare/best-practices/C#/README.md

 ## DocFx

 [DocFX](https://dotnet.github.io/docfx/) is a documentation generation tool for API reference and Markdown files!
 To use it you need to [download](https://github.com/dotnet/docfx/releases) it.
+We recommend using [Chocolatey](https://chocolatey.org) to install DocFx.

 ### How to use it